 * More on this topic: Banking UX Design Challenges and Opportunities

 Any search process involves several stages and is essentially cyclical.
 A person finds options, chooses criteria for comparison and constantly narrows the field of choice, until he stops at the optimal solution (in his opinion).

 Thus, the key element that we need to consider is the user's search behavior.
 Manufacturers of goods can create spectacular packaging design, formulate stunning descriptions of advantages and provide high-quality product, but if I cannot find the goods in the store, it's all useless.
 The same applies to digital financial services.

-The traditional approach to the development of products and services is trying to influence the emotions of users in order to attract their attention through appealing design.
+The traditional approach to the development of products and services is trying to influence the attention of users through appealing design.
 This is categorically not enough to initiate a customer purchase and help to solve his problem.
 Many managers think, that if a customer really needs your product or service, he/she will find a way to buy it.
 Perhaps this works in the absence of an alternative option, but nowadays there is always a way to find alternatives.
 And if you can’t, you may find yourself helplessly standing in the middle of the store with a question mark above your head.

 So, it is important for us to understand the behaviors and needs of our users.
 Priorities play the most important role here.
 There can be many needs, but, for most people, the most important are usually just a few.
 And you could identify them with the help of statistics and observations.